gordonwatts/seattlesnowmass2021.github.io/pages/sponsors.md

 title: CSS Sponsors
 ---

 We'd like to send a huge thanks to our sponsors, listed below.
 Please do not hesitate to get in touch - they are looking forward to meeting everyone at the meeting.
 The workshop will offer an array of exciting opportunities designed to increase your visibility, product / service recognition, and sales.
 We will be more than happy to discuss with you to maximize the effectiveness of your promotion.
-If your company or institutes is interested in sponsoring or participating at the Snowmass summer workshop in Seattle, please (mailto:snowmass-loc2022@uw.edu)[Contact Us].
+If your company or institutes is interested in sponsoring or participating at the Snowmass summer workshop in Seattle, please <a href="mailto:snowmass-loc2022@uw.edu">Contact Us</a>.

 <table>